chaincodelabs/lightning-route-builder/README.md

   with the arguments provided.
   * Expect this script to be run from within the [submissions](/submissions) directory, i.e: `./run.sh {input.csv path} {payment_request} {height}`
+  with the arguments provided.

+## Assessment

+There is **no autograder** to check the validity of your solution for this assignment.
+We do have a simple build check that ensures that your program builds and runs with the script that you have provided, but it will not assess your solution.